drocheam/optrace/docs/source/usage/image.rst

    otp.r_image_plot(img, "Lightness (CIELUV)")

-We can use the additional parameter ``log`` to scale the image values logarithmically or provide ``flip=True`` to rotate the image by 180 degrees.
+We can use the additional parameter :python:`log` to scale the image values logarithmically or provide :python:`flip=True` to rotate the image by 180 degrees.
 This is useful when the desired image is flipped due to the system imaging.
-A user defined title is set with the ``title`` parameter and we can make the plotting window blocking with ``block=True``.
+A user defined title is set with the :python:`title` parameter and we can make the plotting window blocking with :python:`block=True`.

 .. testcode::